aurora/mkinst/README.md

     OPTIONS

         -q, --quiet     Less verbose output.
-        -s, --shell     Shell to use for installer (default: $instshell).
+        -s, --shell     Shell to use for installer (default: /bin/sh).
                         Make sure that the shell is available on the target system.
                         The specified path should be a valid to use as shebang.
         -i, --include   Additional custom installer script to include.
 This option